Building a word game with Vue, Sass, and AI.

 - Obscure the rest with inputs that could only be unlocked by guesswork

-Each element of the game — quote, word, and letter — was broken into a Vue component, with state shared through provide
+Each element of the game — quote, word, and letter — was broken into a Vue component, with state shared through provide and inject.
+Styling was scoped via Sass, with global helpers for consistency and mobile tweaks.

 Getting the Details Right